Captivating Things to Do in Pagosa Springs

 (Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

-Things to Do in Pagosa Springs
+Best Things to Do in Pagosa Springs

 With a population of only about 2,000 people, you might not expect to find an abundance of things to do in Pagosa Springs.
 Don’t let its low population fool you, though.
 Pagosa Springs boasts a high number of vacation homes.
-This means that not only is Pagosa Springs a great place to visit, it’s a great place to visit often enough to own a second home there.
+This means that not only is Pagosa Springs a great place to visit, but it’s a great place to visit often enough to own a second home there.

 So, let’s dive in and check out all the great things to do in Pagosa Springs!